addevonly/workshop2-angular-material/README.md

  - Firebase
  - Angular Fire

-Exporting the path in local bashrc will make executable of node modules available on command line.
+Exporting the path like below will make executable of node modules available on command line.
 ```bash
 export PATH="./node_modules/.bin:$PATH"
 ```